Rickshaw Run Himalaya

 Back to the contents Back to main site

-5. Pimp my Rickshaw
+5. Pimp my rickshaw

 A few weeks before you set off for India you submit a paint job to our team of rickshaw pimpers.
 These guys are actual real artists when they're not painting rickshaws.
 But when they are painting rickshaws they turn your 2D vision into a life-sized custom masterpiece.